A sufficient condition for inviscid shear instability: Hurdle theorem and its application to alternating jets: Formulation of the problem

-Note that in the case of no rotation and no stratification, $\beta = 0$ and $L_d \rightarrow \infty$, such that the PV gradient (\ref{Q'}) is $Q' = -U''$ and (\ref{EQ}) reduces to the original Rayleigh equation.
-In this case, the critical latitudes are inflection points of $U(y)$.
-For the equation allowing $\beta \neq 0$, the necessary and sufficient conditions for stability have also been discussed in the context of plasma physics \citep[e.g.,][]{Numata_etal2007,Zhu_etal2018}.
+In the wider context, it is important to note that our mathematical analysis holds for the quasi-geostrophic equation linearised around a broad range of $U(y)$ and $Q'(y)$ profiles.
+In the case of rotation with a non-zero planetary vorticity gradient, $\beta \neq 0$, the necessary and sufficient conditions for stability have also been discussed in the context of the analogous problem in plasma physics \citep[e.g.,][]{Numata_etal2007,Zhu_etal2018}.
+In the case of no rotation and no stratification, $\beta = 0$ and $L_d \rightarrow \infty$, the PV gradient (\ref{Q'}) simplifies to $Q' = -U''$ and (\ref{EQ}) reduces to the original Rayleigh equation, in which case the critical latitudes are inflection points of $U(y)$.